 Constraint satisfaction problems, even if one doesn’t know it, are problems that we interact with almost every day.
 Many researchers are studying constraint satisfaction problems and focusing on optimizing them because they are relevant and can directly impact and improve daily situations.

 Everybody loves Amazon, the modern age option to shop in the comfort of home and have the items shipped directly to your doorstep.
-However, many of us do not understand the complexity behind managing such a massive operation.
+However, many of us might not understand the complexity behind managing such a massive operation.
 The traveling salesperson problem is a common lesson for in Analysis/NP-Completeness courses, yet dwarfs in comparison to what Amazon and other distributors have to deal with.
 In the United States alone, Amazon delivers millions of packages per day throughout thousands of cities.
 Each delivery driver works a scheduled shift anywhere from roughly four to ten hours a day, with many cities managing multiple drivers.
 Every single route needs to be planned as optimally as it can to have the availability of two-day shipping.
 The scheduler also needs to consider shipping between warehouses that are on the opposite ends of the country.
 Without researchers designing effective algorithms to increase the efficiency of this massive problem, we wouldn’t have the luxury of having our online purchases appearing on our doorstep in just a few days of the order.
 This is simply because of the massive complexity of their problem, which is why research on constraint satisfaction problems, which are NP-hard problems, is so important.

 Due to the potential NP-Hardness of many constraint satisfaction problems and their relationships that allow research to share across problems, they have been subject of profound study in both artificial intelligence and operations research.
-Often times, new NP-Hard problems contain or can be derived from existing NP-Hard problems to provide a research area for more specified problems that severely impact the real world.
+Often times, new NP-Hard problems contain or can be derived from existing NP-Complete and NP-Hard problems to provide a research area for more specified problems that severely impact the real world.
 A solution to these problems can be found by using branch-and-bound algorithms.
-Branch and bound algorithms are a very common tool when solving NP-Hard problems due to their nature to become an exhaustive search which will provide every possible answer.
-However, exhaustive branch and bound algorithms are incredibly inefficient but they can be heavily optimized by implementing a heuristic which determines if a branch cannot be a potential solution, in which case the branch is pruned.
+Branch and bound algorithms are a very common tool when solving NP-Hard problems due to their nature to become an exhaustive search which will provide every possible answer and look at it before reporting the best answer.
+However, exhaustive branch and bound algorithms are incredibly inefficient yet they can be heavily optimized by implementing a heuristic which determines if a branch cannot be a potential solution, in which case the branch is pruned.
 These heuristics are generally obtained by studying the given problem and using insight, logic, and reason to determine the most optimal values and weights.

 Due to the possible increase in efficiency, creating a heuristic that accurately measures each branch is an incredibly important part of optimizing these problems.
 Determining which branch is not worth searching heavily reduces the algorithms runtime.
 In this research, we propose a genetic algorithm that will determine the optimal heuristic values for any given CSP.